 This work complements and generalizes two previous papers focussing on forms of verification on DL-based dynamics.
 One is [6] from which we took the formalism for the instantiations.
 The crucial difference is that in their framework they use Skolem terms to denote new values, which as a consequence remain unknown during the construction of the transition system, while we substitute these Skolem terms with actual values.
 Decidability of weakly acyclic systems is shown.
 The other one is [13], where a sort of light-weight DL-based dynamic was proposed.
 There, a semantic layer in DL-Lite is built on top of a data-aware process.
 The DL-Lite ontology plus mapping is our knowledge component, while the dynamic component (the actions) are induced by the process working directly on the data-layer.
 Exploiting DL-Lite first-order rewritability properties of conjunctive queries, the verification can be done directly on the data-aware process.
-Decidability of checking properties in μ -calculus without quantification across is shown for state-bounded data-aware process.
 In both, synthesis is not considered.